Yandex Cloud

 • Using a virtual environment in a Zeppelin notebook

 Using PySpark often requires installing or updating Python packages in Yandex Data Processing clusters.
-In this case, modifying the primary Python environment in a cluster may prove too time-consuming and unpractical.
-As a workaround, you can use isolated virtual environments when running each job:
+In this case, modifying the primary Python environment in a cluster may prove too time-consuming and impractical.
+Alternatively, you can use isolated virtual environments for each job:

 1. Set up a virtual environment.

 For compatibility, set up your virtual environment on a temporary Yandex Data Processing cluster.
-Then place it in an archive, saved in an Object Storage bucket.
+Then, save it as an archive in an Object Storage bucket.

 2. Use the virtual environment from the archive when running jobs in Yandex Data Processing clusters.